sjohns09/EnviNav/README.md

  - Learned location names which will allow navigation by voice command
  - Improvements to RRT algorithm to speed up processing time and optimization of path
- - Implementation on a walking robot which will better simulate the pet-likeness of the RoboPet
+ - Implementation on a walking robot which to better simulate the pet-likeness of the RoboPet

 ## Developer Bio